Tomato brown rugose fruit virus detection

 Movement control order

-A movement control order (MCO) is in place to stop the movement of the virus and its carriers into Queensland.
+A movement control order (MCO) is in place to help prevent the movement of the virus and its carriers into Queensland.

-Carriers that cannot be moved into Queensland from South Australia include:
+Carriers that cannot be moved into Queensland from a property that is not a certified pest-free ToBRFV area include:

 - other related carriers.

-Movements may be authorised under a biosecurity certificate if certain testing requirements have been met or under a permit if there are no linkages with the affected properties.
+Movements may be authorised under a biosecurity certificate if certain testing requirements have been met and there are no linkages with the affected properties.

-If you're moving a carrier into Queensland from a state that is free of the virus, you might need to provide information on the origin or history of the carrier before moving that carrier into Queensland.
+If you're moving a carrier into Queensland from a state or territory that is free of ToBRFV, or from a property in a certified pest-free area, you might need to provide information on the origin or history of the carrier before moving that carrier into Queensland.

 Restrictions on packaging in Queensland

-Tomato, capsicum and chilli packaging and containers coming onto Queensland farms/facilities from any source must also be new and unused or else meet cleaning and sanitising requirements.
+Tomato, capsicum and chilli packaging and containers entering Queensland farms or facilities from any source must also be new and unused or meet cleaning and sanitising requirements.

 What you need to do

-You should practice safe biosecurity measures and report anything suspicious in your plants, crops or fruit immediately.
+You should practise safe biosecurity measures and report anything suspicious in your plants, crops or fruit immediately.

 You should also: